Skip to content

 • y: Target Y coordinate (CSS pixels)

-• humanize (keyword-only): Simulate human-like curved movement (default: True)
+• humanize (keyword-only): Simulate human-like curved movement (default: False)

 click: Click at Position